Anomalous diffusion in coupled viscoelastic media: A fractional Langevin equation approach: Introduction

 In this work, we investigate the dynamics of coupled viscoelastic systems using a minimal bipartite model based on two coupled FLEs [see Fig.~\ref{fig1}(d)].
 In this model, two particles are connected via a harmonic spring, and each undergoes motion governed by its own FLE with a distinct memory kernel (with the indexes $\alpha$ or $\beta$).
 We solve the model analytically and show that the system exhibits rich transient anomalous diffusion characterized by multiple scaling regimes.
 A particularly surprising consequence is the appearance of recovery dynamics, where the slower particle (with the anomalous exponent $\alpha$) temporarily accelerates and catches up with the faster one (with the exponent $\beta$), resulting in an effective scaling exponent $\nu(>\alpha)$ during an intermediate time window.
 The results highlight how coupling between components can lead to emergent anomalous behaviors that differ significantly from those of the individual subsystems.

 The remainder of this paper is structured as follows.
 In Sec.~\ref{sec:Model}, we begin by introducing the coupled FLE model and defining relevant timescales based on system parameters.
 In Sec.~\ref{sec:Theory}, we then solve the coupled equations and analyze the resulting effective memory kernel.
-In Sec.~\ref{sec:MSD}, we compute the MSDs of the two particles and their relative displacement.
-Finally, we summarize the key findings and discuss their physical implications.
+In Sec.~\ref{sec:MSD}, we compute the MSDs of the two particles and their relative displacement. { In Sec.~\ref{sec:simulation}, we validate our theoretical FLE models with Langevin dynamics simulations of two physical examples.} Finally, we summarize the key findings and discuss their physical implications.